List of linguists

 A linguist in the academic sense is a person who studies natural language (an academic discipline known as linguistics).
-Ambiguously, the word is sometimes also used to refer to a polyglot (one who knows several languages), or a grammarian (a scholar of grammar), but these two uses of the word are distinct (and one does not have to be a polyglot in order to be an academic linguist).
-The following is a list of notable linguists in the academic sense.
+Ambiguously, the word is sometimes also used to refer to a polyglot (one who knows several languages), a translator/interpreter (especially in the military), or a grammarian (a scholar of grammar), but these uses of the word are distinct (and one does not have to be multilingual in order to be an academic linguist).
+The following is a list of notable academic linguists.

+In the list the description should be like this: